 The Museum includes the former extermination camp, the former punitive labour camp, the graver mine, the execution place, and so-called The Black Way (Czarna Droga).
 The monument of the extermination camp victims was built in 1964.
 It contains the symbolic cemetery (17 thousands stones placed around the main monument).
 In 2010 the museum building was erected.

 Archival and Other Holdings

-The Museum includes the former Extermination Camp, the former Punitive Labour Camp, the graver mine, the Execution Place, and so-called The Blach Way (Czarna Droga).
-It composes a monumental-space project with a symbolic Jewish cemetery (17 thousand of stones and the monument and the monument of the Labour Camp victims).
-From 2006 there is a permanent exhibition.
-It is composed from four parts: (1) The civilian population in the September 1939, (2) The German occupation and the Punitive Labour Camp, (3) The Jewish tombstones, (4) The Jewish Extermination Camp.
-The biggest part of exhibition is devoted to the Extermination Camp.
-There are, among other things, the copies of the pictures made by Samuel Willenberg - the survivor of this camp, the big model of the camp, a lot of historical photographs, the Jewish tombstones, which were be used by the Nazi as a building materials.
-They were be excavated from the "Black Way" (the way which joined two camps).
+Since 2010 there is a permanent exhibition in the Treblinka Museum.
+It is composed from four parts: (1) The civilian population in the September 1939, (2) The German occupation and the punitive labour camp, (3) The Jewish tombstones (4) The Jewish extermination camp.
+The biggest part of exhibition is devoted to the extermination camp.
+There are, among other things, the copies of the pictures made by Samuel Willenberg - the survivor of this camp, the big model of the camp, a lot of historical photographs, the Jewish tombstones, which were be used by the Nazi as a building material.
+They were excavated from the "Black Way" (the way which joined two camps).
 They originate from the Jewish cemetery in Kosów Lacki.

 The Museum is open everyday between 9.00 and 18.30.